saucelabs/sauce-docs/docs/dev/api/accounts.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Sauce Labs REST API exposes the following methods related to individual and team account configuration and monitoring.
+The Accounts API exposes the following methods related to individual and team account configuration and monitoring.

 Refer to [Getting Started](/dev/api) for Authentication and Server information.